10 End Of Summer Cleaning Tips

 You can either have a professional do the “dirty job” or you can do it yourself.

-If you choose to opt for the DIY route, soak the grill into a bucket of warm soapy water for several hours then use a heavy-duty grill scraper to remove the top layer of cooked on mess.
-You may also use a degreaser to clean up the grates as well as the exterior of your grill.
-Finish it off by wiping it dry with a fresh microfiber cloth.
+If you choose to opt for the DIY route, soak the grill in a bucket of warm soapy water for several hours then use a heavy-duty grill scraper to remove the top layer of cooked on mess.

 Scrub Your Outdoor Furniture

 Give your outdoor furniture a little more love with a thorough cleaning!